shapeblue/hackerbook/2-dev.md

 Example of how to run a marvin based integration test: (change parameters suitably)

     $ nosetests --with-xunit --xunit-file=results.xml --with-marvin --marvin-config=/path/to/config.cfg -s -a tags=advanced --hypervisor=KVM test/integration/smoke/test_vm_life_cycle.py

+Note: Python version 3.10 may require you to install pynose

+    $ pip install pynose

 When needed, the usage server can be started using: